lvcabral/brs-engine/docs/limitations.md

 *   Do not use the same `roMessagePort` instance with different objects (`roScreen`, `roAudioPlayer` etc.) create one per object type.
 *   The global AA (root `m` object) is not accessible from a global function called inside an `AA` method.
 *   The component `roAppManager` is not implemented yet.
-*   The component `roUrlTransfer` is not implemented yet.
 *   The component `roInput` (for ECP support) is not implemented yet.
 *   Reserved words like `Mod` cannot be used as function parameters (Roku does allow that).
 *   The `Dim` statement cannot create multi-dimensional arrays.